 The holiday selling season has just begun, albeit a month earlier than ‘normal’ times, but it is not too early to start thinking about 2021.
 We have already started our 2021 planning.
-I am not a giant fan of a year long plan as you must be nimble, but for big picture items it is important to set a goal and put a stake in the ground on where you want to be in one year.
+I am not a big fan of a year long plan as you must be nimble, but for big picture items it is important to keep momentum and start investing.

 The 2021 ecommerce landscape is set to be another great year, likely not as crazy as 2020 but I will withhold all predictions as I certainly didn’t see 2020 coming.
 If you’re a retailer, you likely didn’t have a lot of time to get projects done in 2020 and you were thrust into a whirlwind.
 Many of you probably weren’t staffed for the volumes and had to scramble to hire on key positions.
 I follow some of the top ecommerce recruiters on LinkedIn and they had a banner year.
 At one point, 100+ Director or higher level jobs were getting posted each week as brands and companies scrambled to staff a vertical that had been on a nice path and suddenly jolted.

-Some things to consider in your 2021 planning, to address and handle once the dust settles:
+Some things to consider in your 2021 planning and investing, to address and handle once the dust settles:

 - Renegotiate your shipping fees.
 If your volumes are up significantly don’t waste any time and get FedEx/UPS to give you a better discount, focus on the dimensional weight modifier.